 Sitting at the gateway to the Kanchenjunga Conservation Area, a stay at Gumba Dada Community Homestay can also be your starting off point before you head off on the famous Kanchenjunga trek.
 While Gumba Danda is located all the way up in Nepal’s most northeast district of Taplejung, it is relatively accessible by either road or air.

 Phalelung Community Homestay in a rural hillside village is surrounded by forest, terraced agricultural lands, and sweeping views of the Himalayas in the distance.
 The remote village of Phalelung is located in Panchthar, one of the far-eastern districts of Nepal, right alongside the Indian border.
 There are also many nice spots to hike to and explore around the villages, including a visit to a nearby waterfall, the Mahadev Gufa Cave, one of the local monasteries, or a large tea plantation just outside the village.

 Jaskelo means a small window.
-Jaskelo Community Homestay is located in Rong rural municipality of Salakpur, a small hilly village of Terai serves as a perfect place to enjoy the tranquility and calming green landscape.
-The Jaskelo community homestay has charming sukuls (geometric carpets woven from plant stems) made from Cardamom stems, all prepared alongside big round tables and piping hot tea.
+The Jaskelo Community Homestay is located in Rong rural municipality of Salakpur.
+This small hilly village of Terai serves as a perfect place to enjoy the tranquility and calming green landscape.
+The Jaskelo community homestay has charming sukuls (geometric carpets woven from plant stems) made from Cardamom stems.
+It is all prepared alongside big round tables and piping hot tea.